viator-docs/Viator-Partner-API-v2/papiv2/booking-concepts/booking-confirmation-types.md

 ## Building in the sandbox environment

 Upgrading your booking platform to support manual confirmation products will require you to build and test this functionality in the sandbox environment.

+However, when using the sandbox environment, no actual booking request is sent to the supplier's system; rather, manual-confirmation products behave like instant-confirmation products, and you will receive a `bookingStatus` of `"CONFIRMED"` immediately on making the booking **unless** you set the `exp-demo` header parameter to `false` in the request to [/bookings/book](../../../openapi/reference/operation/bookingsBook).
+In this case, you will receive a `bookingStatus` of `"PENDING"` in the response, which is the expected behavior when making a booking request for a manual-confirmation product.

-However, as no actual booking requests are made with the supplier when using a sandbox-only API-key, you will need to contact our API tech support team at [apitechsupport@viator.com](mailto:apitechsupport@viator.com) and request that the booking be confirmed or rejected as you require.
+In order to test the complete booking flow, you will need to contact our API tech support team at [apitechsupport@viator.com](mailto:apitechsupport@viator.com) and request that we change the status of the booking (specified by the `bookingRef`) to `"CONFIRMED"` or `"REJECTED"` as you require.

-While necessary, please note that this is a manual process.
-We'd genuinely appreciate your effort in keeping the number of these requests to a minimum.
+Please note that because this is a manual process, we'd genuinely appreciate your effort in keeping the number of these requests to a minimum.